Dr Elizabeth Heidrich

 Bioelectrochemical systems, in particular the application of these to industry

 Thermodynamics and energy

-Reviewer of the International Journal for Hydrogen Energy, Journal of Power Resources, Energy Technology and Environmental Technology.
+Reviewer for Water Research, International Journal for Hydrogen Energy, Journal of Power Resources, Energy Technology and Environmental Technology, Bioelechem and others.

 I have been module leader for MSc modules of CEG8105 Solid Waste, and CEG8103 Water Supply and Treatment.
 I have also contributed to the Hydraulics and Wastewater Engineering modules.